 A fact-checker’s tales from the 2016 election.
 Bill Adair, founder of PolitiFact.
 (Part of Pulitzer Prize series).
 Feb.
 2, 2017.

 Fatal Force.
 David Fallis, deputy investigative editor of The Washington Post, discusses the news

 organization’s year-long study of police shootings in the United States and its unprecedented

 online database documenting all incidents.
 The project won a 2016 Pulitzer Prize in

-hate speech, featuring Laura Kipnis, a cultural critic and Northwestern University
+Laura Kipnis, a cultural critic and Northwestern University communications professor

-Rights in Education, and Ken Paulson, dean of the College of Media and Entertainment,
+and Ken Paulson, dean of the College of Media and Entertainment, and president of

-Diane Nash, Civil rights legend speaks to MTSU students on Constitution Day (co-sponsor)
+Diane Nash, Civil rights legend speaks to MTSU students on Constitution Day (co-sponsor).
+Sept.

 Josh Williams, multimedia editor of The New York Times, speaks. (co-sponsor)